Al-Burdayni Mosque: Description

 Although the mosque was built in the Ottoman era, the architecture retains many of Mamluk style, including the fountain which is full of motifs and inscriptions.
 Al- Burdayni mosque is small in scale and L-shaped making the mosque visible from two different faces both serve as entryways.
 To the right of the mosque is where the minaret stands.
 The minaret is where many different Islamic architectural styles come together.
 The first tier of the minaret is octagonal in shape with carvings of triangular arches, the second tier circular with vegetal motifs classic to Islamic architecture, finally a bulb like structure rests on the top with muqarna or stalactites like ornament around it.

 The interior decoration also contains elements of Mamluk state of Circassia gathered in details.
 This is a small, albeit protected beautifully stained marbles which cover the walls and the roofs above the windows decorated with colored glass to create the sense of consistency.
 Its wooden ceiling is also considered one of the outstanding crafts of all the Egyptian historic mosques, and the skillful carpentry craftsmanship is also displayed in the work of minbar or handrails.
-The minaret is unique since it is the only minerat during the Ottoman time to have a band with an inscription of the date 1623 around the octagonal bottom part of the minaret.
+The minaret is unique since it is the only minaret during the Ottoman time to have a band with an inscription of the date 1623 around the octagonal bottom part of the minaret.

 The nearest mosque to al- Burdayni mosque is the mosque of Malika Safiya which is not orniamated at all.
 These two mosques contrast in size.
 Al- Burdayni mosque is built at a humble size but heavily ornamented while the Malika Safiya shows strength and power through its scale and zero to none ornimation.